Drup/mirage-www/tmpl/blog/functoria.md

-Since two month, I have been at OCamllabs for « holidays » with the grand task of « fixing the mirage tool »[^1]
+For the last two month, I have been at OCamllabs for « holidays » with the grand task of « fixing the mirage tool » *cough*.

-[^1]: Ok, I asked for it ...

-Well, now, it's fixed.[^2] I'm happy to present [Functoria](https://github.com/Drup/Functoria), a library to create arbitrary mirage-like DSLs.
+I'm happy to present [Functoria](https://github.com/Drup/Functoria), a library to create arbitrary mirage-like DSLs.
 Functoria is independent from Mirage and will replace all the core engine that was bolted on the mirage tool until now.

-[^2]: A bit.

 The bad news is that it's going to break some (little) things, the good news is that it will be much more simple to use and much more flexible.
 And it produces pretty pictures.